 “Government subsidies will help me win.”

 Subsidies bring cash flow forward but seldom create your market or build your business.
-In order to succeed, your product must be price competitive without subsidies.
+To succeed, your product must be price competitive without subsidies.

-Proprietary technology and a license for such technology is a good thing but alone, it is not enough.
+Proprietary technology or a license for such technology is a good thing, but it is not enough on its own.
 We want you to be the sole owner of the underlying ability to develop new technology.
-We invest in companies that plan to build significant technology development expertise in-house, so they can stay at the cutting-edge and respond to dynamic markets and competition.
+We invest in companies that plan to build significant technology development expertise in-house, so they can stay at the cutting edge and respond to dynamic markets and competition.